WPServer’s English-language website is nicely designed but minimalistic (to put it mildly).

 I must admit to being disappointed with the level of details on WPServer’s website, which doesn’t tell you — for example — how much disk space or data transfer you get.
 It does say you get SFTP access and a 99.9% uptime guarantee (which is around the industry average).

 On the face of it, WPServer charges very high prices for very few features, and there are no such niceties as a free domain or SSL certificate.
 However, I don’t discount the possibility that there is more than meets the eye, and I am mindful of the fact that this is a managed service.

-WPServer’s features page says that you can try it risk-free for 7 days (which is nice), and its pricing page tells you that you can try it risk-free for 30 days (which is even nicer, but inconsistent).
-Either way, clicking the link takes you to a page that asks you to enter your email address without telling you any more.
+WPServer’s features page mentions that you can try it risk-free for 7 days (which is nice), and its pricing page states that you can try it risk-free for 30 days (which is even nicer, but inconsistent).
+Either way, when you click the link, it takes you to a page that asks for your email address without providing any further information.